 Whenever the center is closed due to my illness, you are not required to pay only if I decide to not use one of my 15 vacation days.
 If the center is open for only part of the week and I am not using vacation or a holiday your weekly fee will be prorated to reflect the actual time it is open.
 I am allowed all holidays, the day after Thanksgiving, and 15 Days vacation paid each year.

 I will give you a two-week notice of any changes in my fees or policies.
 At the end of the calendar year I will give you an itemized receipt, showing each payment you made throughout the year.

-Parents supply all diapers, pull ups, bottles, formula and 3 pairs of clothes including socks and underwear for each child.
+Parents supply bottles, formula and 2 sets of clothes including socks and underwear for each child.
 These supplies are not included in tuition and if not provided by parents I charge a fee for using my supplies.

 $10 per article of clothing if not returned laundered with in 5 days